karolrives/Image-Classifier/README.md

 ## File Description

 This project is divided in two parts.
-The first part is a Jupyter Notebook, where I implemented an image classifier with PyTorch. the files involved in this part are the following:
+The first part is a Jupyter Notebook, where I implemented an image classifier with PyTorch.
+The files involved in this part are the following:

 * **Image Classifier Project_Final.ipynb**
 * **cat_to_name.json**: Dictionary file.
 Needed for mapping the name of images.